 In most Texas divorce cases, a temporary restraining order (TRO) is filed at the same time as the original petition for divorce.
-When you see the word “order” in connection with a divorce, it is typical an order can only be signed after a hearing where both you and your spouse are able to offer arguments to the judge as to whether the order should be signed or not.
+When you see the word "order" in connection with a divorce, it is typical that an order can only be signed after a hearing where both you and your spouse can offer arguments to the judge as to whether the order should be signed or not.
 A TRO is an exception to that rule.

-When it comes to a TRO, the judge in your case can sign the order without notifying you or giving you an opportunity to defend yourself against the arguments in made in favor of signing the document.
-The reason that a TRO can be signed without your knowledge or notice to you is that the purpose of the TRO is to protect property or protect a party to the divorce when the safety/well-being of the property/person is in question.
+When it comes to a TRO, the judge in your case can sign the order without notifying you or allowing you to defend yourself against the arguments in favor of signing the document.
+A TRO can be signed without your knowledge or notice to you because the TRO's purpose is to protect property or a party to the divorce when the safety/well-being of the property/person is in question.

 Seeking temporary orders after filing for divorce

 We have already gone over the general process for filing a divorce.
-You can file the divorce petition along with the TRO, which are done at the same time in most circumstances.
+You can file the divorce petition along with the TRO, which are done simultaneously in most circumstances.
 Along with those documents would likely be a notice for the actual temporary orders hearing.

-You can ask the court to assign your case a temporary orders hearing date.
+You can ask the court to assign a temporary order hearing date for your case.
 This would allow you and your spouse to show up to the courthouse and submit evidence to the judge as to why the TRO needs to be extended until the end of your divorce.
 This would allow for both sides to have their say before the judge ultimately rules one way or another.

-Why might you need orders that extend past this initial 28 day period?
+Why might you need orders that extend past this initial 28-day period?
 In some situations the living situation for you and your spouse becomes untenable.
-You all may get to a point where it is not safe for you and your spouse to be living together.
+You all may get to a point where it is unsafe for you and your spouse to live together.
 If alternative living arrangements cannot be worked out between the two of you, then you may need to go to a temporary orders hearing to have the judge play tie breaker.
 The biggest issue in connection with your living situations is which spouse is able to remain in the family home during the divorce case.

-Another situation that commonly results in temporary orders being necessary would be to work out a plan on which spouse is going to pay certain bills during the pendency of the divorce.
-Think about all the financial responsibilities that you have: mortgage/rent, daycare/school for your kids, utilities, insurance, etc. are all on the table.
+Another situation that commonly results in temporary orders being necessary would be to work out a plan on which spouse is going to pay specific bills during the pendency of the divorce.
+Think about all your financial responsibilities: mortgage/rent, daycare/school for your kids, utilities, insurance, etc. are all on the table.
 These bills will not go away just because you have filed for divorce.
-Hopefully you and your spouse can get to a point where you can divide up the bills on your own.
-If not, you can see the judge and he or she can decide that for you.
+Hopefully, you and your spouse can get to a point where you can divide the bills independently.
+If not, you can see the judge, and he or she can decide that for you.

-If you find yourself in a position like this, I would recommend that you look into whether or not temporary spousal support from your spouse is a possibility.
-It is not always, but can it be a useful tool in your case.
-Spousal maintenance after the divorce ends can take a little more effort to win, especially since you must have been married for at least ten years for it to be awarded, but temporary spousal support can help you stay on your feet while looking for employment.
+If you find yourself in a position like this, I recommend looking into whether or not temporary spousal support from your spouse is possible.
+It is not always, but it can be a valuable tool in your case.
+Spousal maintenance after the divorce ends can take a little more effort to win, especially since you must have been married for at least ten years for it to be awarded.
+Still, temporary spousal support can help you stay on your feet while seeking employment.

-Finally, the most important issue of your divorce for parents would be conservatorship, possession and support of your children during the divorce.
-While your life in general will be changing dramatically as a result of the divorce, your children’s lives and your relationship with them will be changing as well.
+Finally, the most crucial issue of your divorce for parents would be conservatorship, possession, and support of your children during the divorce.
+While your life in general will be changing dramatically due to the divorce, your children's lives and your relationship with them will also change.
 Temporary orders regarding one spouse paying child support to the other will be instituted.
-Temporary orders regarding who has primary conservatorship of the kids and who will have visitation will be decided as well.
+Temporary orders regarding who has primary conservatorship of the kids and who will have visitation will also be decided.

 How to arrive at temporary orders in your divorce case

-Here are the ways that you and your spouse can arrive at temporary orders in your Texas divorce case.
+Here are how you and your spouse can arrive at temporary orders in your Texas divorce case.

 Go to see the judge: Temporary Orders Hearings

-First, you and your spouse can attend what is called a temporary orders hearing.
-The judge would listen to evidence submitted by you and your spouse (both documentary evidence and testimony) and render a decision on whatever issues are relevant to your case.
-This is a method that does not have to be employed all that often.
-Most divorce and child custody cases settle prior to a temporary orders hearing.
+First, you and your spouse can attend a temporary orders hearing.
+The judge would listen to evidence submitted by you and your spouse (documentary evidence and testimony) and decide on whatever issues are relevant to your case.
+This method does not have to be employed all that often.
+Most divorce and child custody cases settle before temporary orders hearing.

-The main thing that I will tell clients as to why they do not want to be in a position where they rely upon the judge making a decision in the case is that you do not know what way the judge will go as far as ruling in anyone’s favor.
+The main thing that I will tell clients as to why they do not want to be in a position where they rely upon the judge deciding the case is that you do not know how the judge will go as far as ruling in anyone's favor.
 This may seem like an obvious statement to make but bear with me while I explain myself.

-The judge will not get to know your family well enough to as aware of every circumstance affecting you all during the course of a one or two day hearing or trial.
-So, he or she will be operating at a disadvantage as far as decision making is concerned.
-While you may never see eye to with your spouse on these important subjects, that doesn’t mean that the best thing for you to do is to roll the dice and see what the judge has to say.
-It’s rarely the best option, but if you fail to go into negotiations with an open mind then it may become your only option.
+The judge will not get to know your family well enough to be aware of every circumstance affecting you all during a one- or two-day hearing or trial.
+So, he or she will be operating at a disadvantage as far as decision-making is concerned.
+While you may never see eye to with your spouse on these essential subjects, that doesn't mean that the best thing you can do is roll the dice and see what the judge says.
+It's rarely the best option, but it may become your only option if you fail to go into negotiations with an open mind.

 Mediation and settlement

-If you reach a settlement on any issues in your case, a Mediated Settlement Agreement (MSA) would result which contains a summary of the agreements reached.
+If you reach a settlement on any issues in your case, a Mediated Settlement Agreement (MSA) will result in a summary of the agreements reached.
 That document would be the basis for one of your attorneys to draft temporary orders for your case.
-Keep in mind that a settlement does not have to be reached on every item in your case.
-Rather, you and your spouse can settle certain issues and then leave other issues to be discussed with the judge.
+Remember that a settlement does not have to be reached on every item in your case.
+Instead, you and your spouse can settle specific issues and then leave other issues to be discussed with the judge.